taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Close-up on Jheri's eyes as she gives him a sharp look: "No one.
 We volunteered."

-### Page 11
+### Page 10

 In the maybe-too-brightly lit Gemini mess hall.
-This scene takes up top half of the page.

 Rhee: "So you might have to leave??"